Why Should You Enjoy the PhysioWorks Difference?

 Friendly & Caring Service

-One thing that you'll notice about the PhysioWorks team is that they are very friendly and caring health professionals.
+You’ll notice the PhysioWorks team because they are very friendly and caring health professionals.
 We know that sometimes pain or injury can make you a little less tolerant, so we’ve trained our healthcare team always to greet and treat you like they would a family member or best friend.

 Thorough & Unrushed

 Everyone should be entitled to individualised professional care.
 That’s why we book longer initial appointments to ensure that your unhurried first visit will include a thorough and individualised assessment of your injury or problem.
-This extra time, then allows us to discuss your short, medium and long-term goals and treatment options before commencing your rehabilitation.
+This extra time allows us to discuss your short, medium and long-term goals and treatment options before commencing your rehabilitation.

-You’ll find that your PhysioWorks healthcare practitioner is not only a great listener, but also an excellent treatment planner to focus on your efficient and effective treatment outcome.
+You’ll find that your PhysioWorks healthcare practitioner is not only a great listener but also an excellent treatment planner to focus on your efficient and effective treatment outcome.
 After all, that’s why you have chosen to see us in the first place.

 What is the Aim of Your Initial Consultation?